Informatiesystemen/Informatiesystemen/project_s4549775.md

 This extension is also compatible with the earlier constructs.

+In conclusion, both of these proposed extensions are compatible with the theory.
+They do not allow us to specify things we would not before, but they let us represent groups and sequences of object types in a more efficient manner.

 ### Sequence Types

 We could represent sequence types with implicit ternary relations.